chasedooley/enthusiastic-planet/index.md

   template: section_hero
   section_id: hero
   title: Spring is almost here!
-  content: How can help you?
+  content: Start it off with a great landscape solution.
+From lawn care to hardscaping,
+    we are sure to find an outdoor solution for you!
-  image: images/hero.png
+  image: "/images/feature.png"
   actions:
-  - label: Learn More
+  - label: How can we help?
-    url: "/features"
+    url: "/contact"
 - template: section_features
   bg: gray
   type: section_features